buttonwoodcx/bcx-validation/doc/tutorial.md

 # Tutorial

 In this tutorial, we will show you how to compose a `rule`, from the most basic atomic rule to very complex rule.
-After that we will revisit the example we showed in [README](../README.md), to see what happened there.
+We will revisit the example we showed in [README](../README.md), to see what happened there.

     import Validation from 'bcx-validation';
     const validation = new Validation();